2010 Machil encounter

-The Machil fake encounter, also known as the Machil encounter case, refers to a extrajudicial killing which was carried out by the Indian Army on 29 April 2010 by killing the three Kashmiri civilians Shahzad Ahmad Khan (27), Mohammad Shafi Ahmad Lone (19), and Riyaz Ahmad Lone (20), and labelled them as Pakistani militants.
+The Machil fake encounter, also known as the Machil encounter case or Matshil encounter case, refers to an extrajudicial killing which was carried out by the Indian Army on 29 April 2010 by killing the three Kashmiri civilians Shahzad Ahmad Khan (27), Mohammad Shafi Ahmad Lone (19), and Riyaz Ahmad Lone (20), and labelled them as Pakistani militants.
 Considered as one of the biggest human rights abuses in Jammu and Kashmir since insurgency began in 1947 between India, Pakistan and China, the trio were killed in Machil area of Kupwara district, Jammu and Kashmir at the Line of Control (LoC).

-It was widely covered by the news media and national and international human rights organizations, including Amnesty International as well as opposition and mainstream political parties, including the then ruling parties National Conference and the Indian National Congress.
-Machil fake encounter became the first case in the history of Jammu and Kashmir when army convicted its personnel for human rights violations in the territory.
+It was widely covered by the news media and national and international human rights organizations, including Amnesty International, as well as opposition and mainstream political parties, including the then ruling parties, the National Conference and the Indian National Congress.
+The Machil fake encounter became the first case in the history of Jammu and Kashmir when an army convicted its own personnel for human rights violations in the territory.